Forgot password

 Get ready for the server queue.

-You open up Destiny 2, eager to try the new content, be it a new season, an event, or an expansion.
-You’re looking forward to getting the new gear and even have a handful of different shaders and outfits planned for each of your Guardians—until the game gives you a “one moment please” message saying the servers are “temporarily at capacity.”
+You open up Destiny 2, eager to try the new content.
+You’re eyeing the new gear and even have a handful of different shaders and outfits planned for each of your Guardians—until the game gives you a “one moment please” message saying the servers are “temporarily at capacity.”

 Recommended Videos

-Few things will pull the brakes on the excitement of any guardian than facing a queue or an unexpected error, but encountering those scenarios is a common occurrence during new content releases, such as seasons or expansions.
+Few things will put the brakes on the excitement of any guardian as much as facing a queue or an unexpected error, but encountering those scenarios is a common occurrence during new content releases, such as seasons or expansions.

 Here’s what you need to know about this error message.